Matthias-Merzenich/qfind/readme.txt

 qfind-s.cpp
    A simplified version of qfind with fewer features that is slightly faster.
-   You must change the period, offset, and width of the desired search in the code before compiling.
+   You must change the period and offset of the desired search in the code before compiling.
 This version only allows gcd(period,offset) = 1.
    Compilation is otherwise the same.